top of page

 Fochabers Cup

-Class 6: 13-16 years inclusive - March, Strathspey and Reel
+Class 6: 16 years and under - March, Strathspey and Reel

 March, Strathspey and Reel - All tunes should be Scottish